This Vegan & Gluten-Free Coconut Cauliflower Stew gets made in the slow-cooker and is a perfect plant-based meal.

 - 1 medium head cauliflower, cut into florets

 - 1 medium bunch carrots, chopped into large pieces

 - 1 cup sun-dried tomatoes, rehydrated in hot water for at least 5 minutes (see directions below)

 - 1 tablespoon each dried parsley and oregano

-- 4 cups homemade or boxed low-sodium vegetable or chicken broth (use vegetable broth for vegan)
+- 4 cups homemade or boxed low-sodium vegetable broth

 - 2 cups filtered water

 - 1 13.5-ounce can full-fat coconut milk

 - chopped scallions and pumpkin seeds (optional), for topping

 - cooked brown or white rice (optional), for serving with the stew